Beakerboy/VBA-Unit-Tester/README.md

 Setup
 -----

-Open Microsoft Visual Basic For Applications and import each cls and bas from the sta directory into a new project.
+Open Microsoft Visual Basic For Applications and import each cls and bas from the src directory into a new project.
 Name the project VBAUnitTester and save it as an xlam file.
 Enable the addin.

 Setting up a module to be tested
 -----